AdaCore/spark2014/docs/ug/en/source/how_to_view_gnatprove_output.rst

 information messages about proved checks.
 For more information on CWE, see the MITRE Corporation's Common Weakness Enumeration (CWE) Compatibility and Effectiveness Program (`http://cwe.mitre.org/ <http://cwe.mitre.org/>`_).
-The current version of |GNATprove| is based on CWE version 3.1 released on March 29, 2018.
+The current version of |GNATprove| is based on CWE version 3.2 released on January 3, 2019.

 .. toctree::
    :maxdepth: 2